Wheezy and Jessie are words thrown around the Raspberry Pi community frequently. What do they mean and why should you care?

 Great, there are 2 separate processes depending on if you already have a PiNet server setup.

 Follow onscreen instructions to upgrade.
-Make sure to select Alpha as your release channel.
+Make sure to select Alpha (or Beta) as your release channel.

 Follow the normal installation instructions for Ubuntu, then open a terminal and run the following commands.